ionic-team/vscode-ionic/roadmap.md

+# Insider Requests
+- Serve should not show the big dialog
+- Add features from Capacitor config

 # ToDo
 - From packages have the option to uninstall
 - From packages have the option to update to any particular version found with `npm view package versions`